matt-tha/CICP-MOD11/lab5.md

 #### Instructions

-1. From the modules pane expand the Reports folder
+1. From the modules pane expand the Reports folder and double-click Activity Report.
-2. Double click Activity Report.
 To report the maximum amount of detail set Detail Level to High, Parent-Level Tasks Only to False, and Filter System Modules to False.
-3. Click ok to launch the report viewer.
+3. Click OK to launch the report viewer.
 This process will take a few moments.

   Note: The report viewer may open behind the Impact Pro window.